twilio-labs/function-templates/README.md

 ### Install

-This project uses Node.js version 6.10.2.
+This project and Twilio Functions use Node.js version 6.10.2.
 I recommend using [nvm](https://github.com/creationix/nvm) if you need to install multiple versions of Node.js.
 Clone or download the project, use the correct version of Node.js and install the dependencies:

 ```bash
 nvm use